-Epiglottitis is inflammation of the tissue that covers the trachea (windpipe).
-It is a life-threatening disease.
+Epiglottitis is inflammation of the epiglottis.
+This is the tissue that covers the trachea (windpipe).
+Epiglottitis is a life-threatening disease.

-The epiglottis is a piece of stiff, yet flexible tissue (called cartilage) at the back of the tongue.
-It closes your windpipe (trachea) when you swallow so food does not enter your airways.
+The epiglottis is a stiff, yet flexible tissue (called cartilage) at the back of the tongue.
+It closes your windpipe (trachea) when you swallow so food does not enter your airway.
 This helps prevent coughing or choking after swallowing.

-Epiglottitis is now very uncommon, because the H. influenzae type B (Hib) vaccine is a routine childhood immunization.
-The disease was once most often seen in children ages 2 - 6.
-Rarely, epiglottitis can occur in adults.
+Epiglottitis is now very uncommon because the H. influenzae type B (Hib) vaccine is given routinely to all children.
+The disease was once most often seen in children ages 2 through 6.
+In rare cases, epiglottitis can occur in adults.

 Epiglottitis begins with a high fever and sore throat.
 Other symptoms may include:

 - Blue skin color (cyanosis)

 - Difficulty breathing (the person may need to sit upright and lean slightly forward to breathe)

 - Voice changes (hoarseness)

 The airways can become totally blocked, which can result in cardiac arrest and death.

 Epiglottitis is a medical emergency.
 Seek medical help right away.
 Do not use anything to press the tongue down to try to look at the throat at home.
 Doing so may make the condition worse.